octoproject/octo-cli/README.md

 ```bash
 go get github.com/octoproject/octo-cli
 ```

+# Documentation
+Documentation can be found on [here](https://octoproject.github.io/octo-cli/quick-start/).

 # Examples
 Examples can be found in the [examples/](https://github.com/octoproject/octo-cli/tree/master/examples) directory.
 They are step-by-step examples that will help you to deploy your first service using